 Some people say you can’t make it while others swear you can.
-And of those folks that say homemade bubble bath is doable, most recommend castile soap as a base.
+And of those folks that say homemade bubble bath is doable, most recommend Castile soap as a base.
 But here’s the thing: anyone who has ever used castile soap knows that it makes for a really lackluster bubble bath.

 The stuff doesn’t bubble!

-First off, body wash is made for skin so you can rest easy knowing it doesn’t have anything super harsh in it.
+First off, natural body wash is made for skin so you can rest easy knowing it doesn’t have anything super harsh in it.
 Second, there are tons of brands to choose from so you’re guaranteed to find something that works for you.

-But feel free to tailor this recipe based on your own preferences.
+But feel free to tailor this bubble bath for sensitive skin based on your own needs and preferences.
 When it comes to ingredients you can add, the sky’s the limit.

 Bubble Bath for Sensitive Skin